 The large leaves of the anubias are tough and hard to eat through.
 Their hardness makes it especially difficult for cichlids to shred through this plant.
 So, I highly recommend getting this type of plant breed for your cichlid aquarium.

 In addition, the Anubis is not difficult to take care of.
 It thrives in moderate levels of light and higher water temperatures.
 And it can even fit in with large cichlid breeds.
+Check out this page to learn more about the desired temperature of cichlids.

 You can also plant this type of species in many ways, as well.
 From using driftwood to other heavy objects you can root down the Anubias.
 You can also put the anubias in a substrate, but make sure to bury the roots minimally.
 If you put the roots too deep into the substrate this plant will die.